pcarrier/srv.us/README.md

 `ssh` will terminate when the connection is lost or the service restarted.
 - To reconnect automatically in your shell, use `until ssh srv.us -R 1:localhost:3000; do echo Restarting…; done`.
-- To use as a service on Linux that reconnects automatically, see [systemd-example](systemd-example/).
+- To use as a service on Linux that reconnects automatically, see [systemd service](systemd.md).
+- To use as a launch agent on MacOS that reconnects automatically, see [launchd launch agent](launchd.md).

 ### Load balancing